volopasse/Ramblings-of-a-hackintosher/Tips.md

 * MacPro6,1

 You do not have to manually modify anything inside of the kext that causes this issue since [lvs1974](https://sourceforge.net/projects/nvidiagraphicsfixup/) made a kext, called NvidiaGraphicsFixup, to patch this issue.
 You will need to install Lilu and NvidiaGraphicsFixup to apply this patch.
 You can download NvidiaGraphicsFixup and Lilu [here](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ).

+NvidiaGraphicsFixup can do a lot of things:
+* Adds the AGDP fix to iMac15,1;, iMac17,1;, iMac18,x and MacPro6,1 SMBIOSes to prevent a black screen after boot.
+* Modifies macOS to recognize NVIDIA's web drivers as platform binaries.
+This resolves the issue with transparent windows without content, which appear for applications that use Metal and have Library Validation enabled.
+Common affected applications are iBooks and Little Snitch Network Monitor, though this patch is universal and fixes them all.
+* Injects IOVARendererID into GPU properties (required for Shiki-based solution for non-freezing Intel and/or any discrete GPU)
+* Allows to use ports HDMI, DP, Digital DVI with audio (Injects @0connector-type - @5connector-type properties into GPU)